AirQ+: Data input

 A minimum working knowledge of epidemiological concepts, in particular exposure–response relationship, relative risk, attributable risk and life table calculations is required to run the software.
 AirQ+ includes default values users can use for running impact assessments.

 Users

 Users include students, scientists, environmental experts, decision-makers, planners, and policy analysts.
 Advanced users can customize runtime parameters to meet their needs.

 Related software

-Other online available software tools that calculate the impacts of air pollution have been developed by the United States Environmental Protection Agency with its BenMAP.
+Other online available software tools that calculate the impacts of air pollution have been developed by the United States Environmental Protection Agency with its BenMAP and by Health Canada with its AQBAT tool.